Are Starfish Decomposers? The Truth Will Change How You See Them

 They have specialized enzymes to digest the fleshy insides.

-sea star engulfing oyster
+A Orange color sea star engulfing an oyster.

-2. Corallivres
+2. Corallivres Sea Stars

 Some specialize in feeding on coral polyps, utilizing specialized digestive enzymes to break down the coral’s calcium carbonate skeleton and access the nutritious soft tissues inside.
 Examples include the crown-of-thorns starfish and the harlequin starfish.
 While they enjoy a variety of mollusk options, specific favorites vary by species: